tigattack/VeeamNotify/README.md

     "update": {             # Update configuration
 		"notify": true,       # If true, VeeamNotify will notify you if an update is available.
 		"auto_update": false, # DO NOT USE.
 If true, VeeamNotify will update itself when an update is available.
 		"auto_update_comment": "auto_update will NOT work.
-Leave as 'false'."
+Leave as 'false'" },
-	},
     "thumbnail": "https://some.url/img.jpg",  # Image URL for the thumbnail shown in the report embed.
 }